-As we consider how best to create a 21st century workforce, we must invest and focus on conventional four-year degree programs, as well as highly-technical, specialized workforce training with continued emphasis in the science, technology, engineering, math and health – or STEM-H – fields.
+As we consider how best to create a 21st century workforce, we must invest and focus on conventional four-year degree programs, as well as highly-technical, specialized workforce training across the board, but with continued emphasis in the science, technology, engineering, math and health – or STEM-H – fields.

 The Partnership also recognizes that we cannot underestimate the importance of a globally competitive K-12 education system to our workforce development.
 The most important investment Virginia can make is in human capital.
 The jobs of the future and the ability of our businesses to compete rests in having a well-trained workforce.
 Beyond the skills and knowledge required of workers, we must be able to recruit the best and the brightest to Virginia and to do that, we need to offer the best schools to families looking to relocate.
 An excellent school should be a guarantee to every child.
 We all agree that every child deserves the chance to be college- or career-ready at graduation.
 Unfortunately, not every child in the Commonwealth is provided such an opportunity.
 Virginia must confront the inequities in our education system and ensure that all children have a chance for success.